Improved multi-strain diagnostic tests for Lyme disease

 If you are worried about the need to test for Relapsing fever Borrelia (RFB), it’s important that you consider recent findings from overseas research showing that a dual infection with Borrelia burgdorferi and RFB was widespread in California; 11% of the 321 patients studied.
 The research concluded that dual exposure to Bb and RFB may complicate the diagnosis of tick-borne disease.
 It also noted that an RFB infection may explain ‘Lyme-like’ symptoms in patients who are negative when tested for Lyme disease only.
 This issue is important for us, as Dr Shah’s research on Australian samples indicates that 20% of patients in a sample of 100 are testing positive to RFB.

 The good news is you can order these new and improved tests from IGeneX even from Australia.
-You’ll find information on how to send blood to IGeneX for testing as well as test requisition forms and pricing of each of the tests available.
+Contact us for kits and information.